Images play an important role in making webpages more appealing to visitors.

 Site speed is an important ranking factor, and as such, we need to do our best in optimizing the speed and performance of our website.

 Large image file sizes are among the chief causes of speed issues.
-Luckily, there are several free tools on the web which can help you compress the file size of your images.
+Luckily, there are several free tools on the web that can help you compress the file size of your images.

 Regardless of the image format you choose, you can decrease the file size of images without compromising on the quality.